-Always check the SDS to ascertain flashpoint, auto-ignition temperatures and explosive range — these vary for each and every flammable substance.
+IMPORTANT: Always check the SDS to ascertain flash point, auto-ignition temperatures and explosive range — as these vary for each and every flammable substance.

-Many flammable liquids are also harmful to human health and exposure to the vapours can have both immediate and long-term impacts.
-For example: these common flammable liquids possess serious health hazards and many have workplace exposure standards:
+Many flammable liquids are also harmful to human health.
+Exposure to the hazardous vapours can result in immediate and long-term impacts.

 - Petrol - skin irritant, carcinogenic, mutagenic.
 Chronic exposure can damage the heart, liver and kidneys.